Changes to Form 1099-R in 2026: Distribution Code Y, New Reporting Boxes, and IRIS

 Age 59½ is the primary threshold.
 Distributions to recipients under 59½ generally use Code 1 (no exception) or Code 2 (exception applies).
 Distributions to recipients 59½ or older generally use Code 7, unless special circumstances apply.

-Roth account distributions require a modifier.
-Any distribution from a designated Roth account (Roth 401(k), Roth 403(b)) requires Code B in addition to the primary code.
-A normal distribution from a Roth 401(k), for example, uses Code 7B, not Code 7 alone.
+Roth account distributions require modifier Code B. Any distribution from a designated Roth account (Roth 401(k), Roth 403(b)) requires Code B in addition to the primary code.
+A normal distribution from a Roth 401(k) uses Code 7B, not Code 7 alone.

 Direct rollovers use Code G, not Code 7.
 A direct rollover to another qualified plan or IRA is not a taxable distribution and must be coded G (or 4 in the case of death).
 Using Code 7 for a rollover causes the recipient to report it as taxable income.

 Multiple distribution types in the same year may require separate forms.
-If a recipient receives both a regular pension distribution and an excess contribution return in the same year, those distributions should generally be reported on separate 1099-R forms with their respective codes, rather than combined on a single form.
+If a recipient receives both a regular pension distribution and an excess contribution return in the same year, report those on separate 1099-R forms with their respective codes rather than combining them.

 Common Code Selection Scenarios